 Baron Carlo Marochetti (1805-1867).
 Bust of Prince Albert, circa 1850.
 Chased bronze.
 H: 14 ½” $8,000

-In centuries past, a few lucky artists were ennobled after mastering their craft and achieving renown, but Baron Marochetti was born into the noblility before proving his mettle as a sculptor.
-After study and apprenticeships in Rome, he moved to Paris where he was honored with the patronage and friendship of King Louis-Philippe.
-When that king fled to England at the outbreak of the 1848 Revolution, he took his court sculptor with him.
-There, Queen Victoria noted in her diary that Marochetti was “very agreeable, pleasant and gentlemanlike.”
-And when the famously laconic monarch pronounced the bust he modeled after Albert, her beloved husband and prince consort, “extremely successful,” he commissioned a marble version as a gift to his wife.
-Capitalizing on its immediate renown, Marochetti created this signed bronze, which confirmed the sculptor’s mastery and celebrated the sitter’s good looks.
-It also delights the contemporary eye with its madcap juxtaposition of Victorian facial hair and an ancient Roman off-the-shoulder toga.
+In centuries past, it was rare for an artist to be ennobled for his mastery, but Baron Marochetti was born into a noble family years before he proved his mettle as a sculptor.
+After studying in Rome he moved to Paris, where he was honored with the patronage and friendship of King Louis-Philippe.
+When the king fled France for England at the outbreak of the 1848 Revolution, he took his court sculptor with him.
+On arrival, Queen Victoria noted in her diary that Marochetti was “very agreeable, pleasant and gentlemanlike.”
+And when that famously laconic monarch pronounced the bust he modeled after Prince Albert, her consort and beloved husband, “extremely successful,” the prince commissioned a marble version as a gift for his wife.
+To capitalizing on its overnight renown, Marochetti created this signed bronze version that celebrated the sitter’s good looks, and certified the artist’s mastery.
+It also delights the contemporary eye with a madcap juxtaposition of Victorian facial hair and the off-the-shoulder toga of an ancient Roman.

 Hispanic, late 17th century.
 Portrait of a Noblewoman, circa 1700.
 Oil on canvas in a later giltwood frame.
 37 “ x 28 ¾” $8,000

 The elaborate coiffure, sumptuous dress, pearl collar, and jeweled necklace speak to the sitter’s wealth, as the coat of arms does to her exalted station.
-At first sight we assumed the painting was Spanish, but after consideration we’ve come to wonder if it might be South American.
-In that case, the sitter would be have descended from a Spanish or Portuguese family that found itself on another continent.
-In any case, the painting itself was quite likely from a series of “court beauties,” aristocratic women whose likenesses were painted and hung in galleries that were devoted to their charms.
+At first sight we assumed the painting was by a Spanish hand, but after consideration, we’ve come to wonder if it might not be South American.
+In that case, the sitter would be a member of a grand Spanish or Portuguese family that immigrated to the New World.
+In any case, the painting quite likely depicted one in a series of “court beauties,” aristocratic women whose likenesses hung in galleries devoted to their charms.
 Over the centuries, as fashions changed and fortunes declined, these galleries were dismantled and their beauties sold off.
-Our painting was originally octagonal in shape, and, at some point in its history, supplemented with corners, and framed as a rectangle.
+Our painting was originally octagonal in shape, and, at some point in its history, supplemented with corners, and framed as the rectangle it is today.